Fishing Trip FAQ’s

 How many people can we take?

-The offshore boat is in survey for 8 people but we realise that would be too crowded.
+The offshore boat is in survey for 8 people including the skipper but we realise that would be too crowded.
 We prefer a maximum of 4-5 anglers along with the skipper.
-The inshore boat is in survey for 4 people.
+The inshore boat is in survey for 4 people including the skipper so 3 customers only.

 Where can we go in the small boat?